Neurolinguistics: Topics considered

 Neurolinguistics research investigates several topics, including where language information is processed, how language processing unfolds over time, how brain structures are related to language acquisition and learning, and how neurophysiology can contribute to speech and language pathology.

 Localizations of language processes

 Much work in neurolinguistics has, like Broca's and Wernicke's early studies, investigated the locations of specific language "modules" within the brain.
 Research questions include what course language information follows through the brain as it is processed, whether or not particular areas specialize in processing particular sorts of information, how different brain regions interact with one another in language processing, and how the locations of brain activation differ when a subject is producing or perceiving a language other than his or her first language.
+Research suggests that language processing involves interactions across multiple brain regions.
+Findings from neuroimaging studies across different populations point to complex neural systems that contribute to how language is processed.

 Time course of language processes

 Another area of neurolinguistics literature involves the use of electrophysiological techniques to analyze the rapid processing of language in time.
 The temporal ordering of specific patterns of brain activity may reflect discrete computational processes that the brain undergoes during language processing; for example, one neurolinguistic theory of sentence parsing proposes that three brain responses (the ELAN, N400, and P600) are products of three different steps in syntactic and semantic processing.